Since a few weeks I’m using my own domain name to create short URLs. When choosing the right solution, I had some particular requirements:

 Gimme some stats

 As a benefit, you now also see how many people clicked your links.
-Like this one, when Scott Hanselman decided to retweet on of my links (click to enlarge):
+Like this one, when Scott Hanselman decided to retweet one of my links: